Russian Wagner Group chief claims extended gains in Bakhmut

 Yevgeny Prigozhin said Wagner troops have taken full control of the eastern part of Bakhmut.
 He claimed that they now control all districts east of the Bakhmutka River that crosses the city in the eastern Donetsk region.
 The center of Bakhmut is located west of the river.

-Ukrainian authorities haven’t commented on Prigozhin’s claim.
+Neither Russian nor Ukrainian officials commented on Prigozhin’s claim.
 The Institute for the Study of War, a Washington-based think-tank that closely monitors the fighting in Ukraine, said in its latest analysis that “Russian forces have likely captured the eastern part of Bakhmut, east of the Bakhmutka River, following a controlled Ukrainian withdrawal from eastern Bakhmut as of March 7.”

 The Wagner Group has spearheaded the Russian offensive in Bakhmut that has lasted for six months and reduced the city with a prewar population of more than 70,000 to a smoldering wasteland.

 Russian troops have enveloped the city from three sides, leaving only a narrow corridor leading west.
-The only highway west has been targeted by Russian artillery fire, forcing Ukrainian forces defending the city to rely increasingly on country roads, which are hard to use before the ground dries.
+The only highway west has been targeted by Russian artillery fire, forcing Ukrainian forces defending the city to rely increasingly on country roads, which are hard to use before the muddy ground dries.

 Ukrainian authorities have hailed the defenders of the “fortress Bakhmut,” and President Volodymyr Zelenskyy vowed Monday not to retreat from Bakhmut after chairing a meeting with his top generals.